 In the middle of the industrial region around the upper tidal River Forth lies a small town almost unchanged from the 17th and 18th centuries.
 Welcome to Culross (pronounced Coo-ross): a picturesque jumble of narrow cobbled streets and historic buildings, many preserved by the National Trust and unique in Scotland.
-The easily accessible location in the centre of Scotland attracts tourists in large numbers, and the place can seem more like an outdoor museum than a living community at times, but most visitors don't explore far beyond the centre.
+The easily accessible location in the centre of Scotland attracts tourists in large numbers, and crowds and guided tours can make the place seem more like an outdoor museum than a living community at times.
+But most visitors don't explore far beyond the centre.
 Head up the steep hill towards the abbey for some peace, quiet and more views over the estuary.

 |[Culross Abbey (foreground) and Abbey Church (background)]|